 Students may complete two majors by meeting the requirements established by the departments concerned.
 Although two diplomas are not awarded for a double major, both majors are listed on the permanent record from which transcripts are made.
 To undertake a double major, students must plan each major with the department concerned.
 Some minimal overlap may occur: in cases where one course is listed by two major departments as part of the major curriculum of each.
 In cases where one major is departmental and the other interdepartmental: for example, a double major in English and Medieval Studies might have a Chaucer course in common.
 In any case, each major of a double major must show at least eight courses that do not overlap, except a double major in Cell and Molecular Biology where no more than five courses may overlap.

-Students may earn dual degrees (a BS and a BA) by completing 150 instead of 120 and completing all the requirements of both a BS major and a BA major.
+Students may earn dual degrees (a BS and a BA) by completing 150 credits rather than 120 and completing all the requirements of both a BS and a BA degree.

 Because SoPA believes superior students should assume responsibility for some of the direction of their own education, many departments offer to a limited number of students of superior scholastic standing creative opportunities for independent study under the direction of a faculty member especially interested in individual instruction.